duzun/P2PEG/README.md

 Before using the instance of `P2PEG` class, it is a good idea to set some properties:

-    // optional - keep this file inaccessible to other users on system by `chmod 0600 p2peg.dat`
+    // optional - Internal state file: keep it inaccessible to other users on system by `chmod 0600 p2peg.dat`
     $P2PEG->state_file = "/path/to/data/p2peg.dat";

     // A secret key chosen at setup
     $P2PEG->setSecret("some uniq secret that no one knows");

-    // Generate a string of random bits
+    // Seed the P2PEG with some bits of data or your choise
     $P2PEG->seed("some (random) string");

     // Seed the PHP's RNG
     mt_srand(crc32($P2PEG->seed()));

-    // ... and so on
+    // ... more comming soon

 ## TODO